 The Unist’ot’en, who say they have the full support of the Wet’suwet’en hereditary chiefs, have until Dec.
 10 to respond to the application.
-If they don’t evacuate the area they’re occupying, the courts could compel police to remove them by force.

 The documents obtained by APTN come from the Government Operations Centre (GOC), an office of the Department of Public Safety that compiles information from other departments and police and intelligence agencies to identify potential threats to what the government regards as Canada’s national interest.

 The 12-page report assesses the Unist’ot’en’s risk to the national interest as “Medium-Low”.
 A section titled “Impact on the National Interest” appears to offer details on this conclusion but is entirely redacted.

 The report contains no expressed concern for the Unist’ot’en or discussion around whether the potential resource development on their territory poses a risk to their Indigenous rights.

 The Unist’ot’en say the person referred to in the government document is not an extremist, but a hereditary chief.

 They suspect Canada and the RCMP will try to portray them as potentially violent and as criminals if police are compelled by the provincial supreme court to remove the Unist’ot’en from their land.

 Returning to the land